bluesky/bluesky/doc/source/metadata.rst

 being a "baseline device" either via the `Supplemental pre-processor
 <https://blueskyproject.io/bluesky/tutorial.html#baseline-readings-and-other-supplemental-data>`_
 or explicitly in custom plans.
 This will put the readings in a separate stream (which is a peer to the "primary" data).
-In principle, these values could be read from the control system once and put into the Start document along with the a-priori information, however that has several draw backs:
+In principle, these values *could* be read from the control system once and put into the Start document along with the *a priori* information, however that has several draw backs:

 1. There is only ever 1 reading of the values so if they do drift during data acquisition, you will never know.
-2. We can not automatically capture information about the device like we do for data in Events.
+2. We cannot automatically capture information about the device like we do for data in Events.
 This includes things like the datatype, units, and shape of the value and any configuration information about the hardware it is being read from.

 A third class of information that can be called "metadata" is configuration information of pieces of hardware.
-This is things like the velocity of a motor or the integration time of a detector.
+These are things like the velocity of a motor or the integration time of a detector.
 These readings are embedded in the `Descriptor
 <https://blueskyproject.io/event-model/data-model.html#event-descriptor>`_